eduardocruzpalacios/oop-design-patterns-java/README.md

 In the Main class the functionality of both the Single Linked List and Iterator behavioral pattern is tested.
 #### Mediator
-DEFINITION: allows loose coupling between classes by being the only class that has detailed knowledge of their methods.
+DEFINITION: Define an object that encapsulate how a set of objects interact.
+Mediator promotes loose couping by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

 Mediator interface has methods to link and unlink a Participant instance, to notify all its Participant instance, and to notify a single one.